vanishtachangea/udacity-devops-project1-website/README.md

 ### Step 6 - Access Website on WebBrowser

-Click on [http://dzrqe4hoa4taz.cloudfront.net/index.html](CloudFront Link to Website) to view it in the browser.
+Click on [http://dzrqe4hoa4taz.cloudfront.net/index.html] (Link to Website) to view it in the browser.